The F-82 Twin Mustang is possibly one of the oddest American aircraft to go into full production.

 - It is credited with the first aerial victory of the Korean war

-- Only one Air Force Group ever used the F-82 Twin Mustang for its original designed mission
+- Only one Air Force Group ever used the F-82 Twin Mustang for its originally designed mission

 - The most extensive use of the F-82 Twin Mustang was in the air defense role as an interceptor fighter